-- (D) The following exemptions shall apply to the EMS Tax Assessment program: - (1) No EMS Tax Assessment shall be imposed upon a Tax Parcel of Government Property; however, Government Leaseholds and Government Property that is owned by federal mortgage entities, such as the VA and HUD, shall not be exempted from the EMS Tax Assessment; and - (2) No EMS Tax Assessment shall be imposed against any Buildings of Non-Residential Property located on a Tax Parcel that is classified as agricultural land pursuant to Section 193.461, Florida Statutes. - (3) No EMS Tax Assessment shall be imposed against any Buildings assigned an Exemption Code of 2, 9,15, 20, 24, 37, 39, 75, 98, or 99. - (E) Any shortfall in the expected EMS Tax Assessment proceeds due to any reduction or exemption from payment of the EMS Tax Assessments required by law or authorized by the Board shall be supplemented by any legally available funds, or combination of such funds, and shall not be paid for by proceeds or funds derived from the EMS Tax Assessments.
-In the event a court of competent jurisdiction determines any exemption or reduction by the Board is improper or otherwise adversely affects the validity of the EMS Tax Assessment imposed for this Fiscal Year, the sole and exclusive remedy shall be the imposition of an EMS Tax Assessment upon each affected Tax Parcel in the amount of the EMS Tax Assessment that would have been otherwise imposed save for such reduction or exemption afforded to such Tax Parcel by the Board.
+(D) The following exemptions shall apply to the Fire Protection Assessment program:

+(1) No Fire Protection Assessment shall be imposed upon a parcel of Government Property; however, Government Leaseholds and Government Property that is owned by federal mortgage entities, such as the VA and HUD, shall not be exempted from the Fire Protection Assessment;

+(2) No Fire Protection Assessment shall be imposed against Land that is classified as agricultural land pursuant to Section 193.471, Florida Statutes, or Buildings of Non-Residential Property located on a Tax Parcel that is classified as agricultural land pursuant to Section 193.461, Florida Statutes; and

+(3) No Fire Protection Assessment shall be imposed against any Buildings assigned an Exemption Code of 2, 9,15, 20, 24, 37, 39, 75, 98, or 99.

+(E) Any shortfall in the expected Fire Protection proceeds due to any reduction or exemption from payment of the Fire Protection Assessments required by law or authorized by the Board shall be supplemented by any legally available funds, or combination of such funds, and shall not be paid for by proceeds or funds derived from the Fire Protection Assessments.
+In the event a court of competent jurisdiction determines any exemption or reduction by the Board is improper or otherwise adversely affects the validity of the Fire Protection Assessment imposed for this Fiscal Year, the sole and exclusive remedy shall be the imposition of a Fire Protection Assessment upon each affected Tax Parcel in the amount of the Fire Protection Assessment that would have been otherwise imposed save for such reduction or exemption afforded to such Tax Parcel by the Board.

-- (F) The approval of the Estimated EMS Tax Assessment Rate Schedule by the adoption of this Amended and Restated Initial Rate Resolution determines the amount of the Emergency Medical Services Cost.
-The remainder of such Fiscal Year budget for emergency medical services, facilities, and programs shall be funded from available County revenue other than EMS Tax Assessment proceeds. - (G) The estimated EMS Tax Assessments specified in the Estimated EMS Tax Assessment Rate Schedule are hereby established to fund the specified Emergency Medical Services Cost determined to be assessed in the Fiscal Year beginning October 1, 2025.
-No portion of such Emergency Medical Services Cost is attributable to impact fee revenue that funds capital improvements necessitated by new growth or development. - (H) The estimated EMS Tax Assessments established in this Amended and Restated Initial Rate Resolution shall be the estimated tax rates applied by the County Administrator in the preparation of the preliminary EMS Tax Assessment Roll for the Fiscal Year beginning October 1, 2025, as provided in Section 10 of this Amended and Restated Initial Rate Resolution.
+(F) The approval of the Estimated Fire Protection Assessment Rate Schedule by the adoption of this Amended and Restated Initial Assessment Resolution determines the amount of the Fire Protection Assessed Cost.
+The remainder of such Fiscal Year budget for fire protection services, facilities, and programs shall be funded from available County revenue other than Fire Protection Assessment proceeds.

+(G) The estimated Fire Protection Assessments specified in the Estimated Fire Protection Assessment Rate Schedule are hereby established to fund the specified Fire Protection Assessed Cost determined to be assessed in the Fiscal Year beginning October 1, 2025.
+No portion of such Fire Protection Assessed Cost are attributable to impact fee revenue that funds capital improvements necessitated by new growth or development.
+Further, no portion of such Fire Protection Assessed Cost is attributable to the provision of Emergency Medical Services or allocated to the Emergency Medical Services Cost.

+(H) The estimated Fire Protection Assessments established in this Amended and Restated Initial Assessment Resolution shall be the estimated assessment rates applied by the County Administrator in the preparation of the updated Assessment Roll for the Fiscal Year beginning October 1, 2025, as provided in Section 11 of this Resolution.

-SECTION 10.
-TAX ASSESSMENT ROLL.
+SECTION 11.
+ANNUAL ASSESSMENT ROLL.